javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

     for (let j = 0; j < 1e6; j++) {
       i++;
       // put the current i into the <div>
-      // (we'll talk more about innerHTML in the specific chapter, should be obvious here) progress.innerHTML = i;
+      // (we'll talk about innerHTML in the specific chapter, it just writes into element here) progress.innerHTML = i;
     }
   }